tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 1. Write a temporary file, say ``.foo.tmp``.
 2. Use the procedure described in the `Fire Dragons_` section to obtain an initial classification as an overwrite or a conflict.
-If there are pending notifications of changes to ``foo``, reclassify as a conflict and stop.
+(This takes as input the *download metadata* from the directory entry of the changed ``foo``.)
-3. Set the ``mtime`` of the replacement file to be *T* seconds before the current time.
+3. Set the ``mtime`` of the replacement file to be *T* seconds before the current local time.
 4. Perform a ''file replacement'' operation (explained below) with backup filename ``foo.backup``, replaced file ``foo``, and replacement file ``.foo.tmp``.
 If any step of this